-Although the children may live with one parent, the children will still spend some time with the other parent in the form of visitation.
+Although the children may primarily live with one parent, they will still spend some time with the other parent in the form of visitation.
 Split custody isn't established to intentionally separate siblings from one another, but it is done when it is in the best interest of the child.
-Reasons for split custody can be siblings not getting along, or one parent having a better relationship with the child than the other parent.
+Reasons for split custody are varied and can include siblings not getting along, or one parent having a better relationship with a child than the other parent.

 Split custody may also be considered if the parents live in different cities and a child doesn't want to transfer schools.